The last domino falls.

 Pocketing the rolls of cens with a charming smile, Vincente had said, “Thank you, Mr. Enzo.
 Don’t worry about a thing.”
 After Enzo left, the police officer had turned back to her and brightened.
 “What were you saying, Miss Fortuna?
 I’d be happy to help.
 Did your father send you?”

-No, she thought to herself as she had stared wide-eyed at the corrupt policeman.
+No, she thought to herself as she had stared wide-eyed at the corrupt Vincente Giustizia.
 Even if she was going to be bent out of shape while doing it, she was no longer going to allow herself to be like this anymore.

-Fortuna had heard of the Campana head’s son in passing conversation but had never gone so far as to come across the man herself.
-It was on a sunny Saturday morning that she had encountered him at a musical instrument storefront based in the grey, neutral zone that separated the east and the west of the Twin Cities.
+Fortuna had heard of the Campana head’s son in passing conversation but had never gone so far as to come across the man herself until a particular sunny Saturday morning.
+On that day, she had encountered him at a musical instrument storefront based in the gray, neutral zone that separated the east and the west of the Twin Cities.

-On that day, she had been wearing a hat decorated with expensive feathers from an exotic bird native to Virgo that matched the Capricornian-made pocket-watch dangling out from her satin blue dress pocket.
+That morning she had been wearing a hat decorated with expensive feathers from an exotic bird native to Virgo which matched the Capricornian-made pocket-watch dangling out from her satin blue dress pocket.
 With annoyance, she had flipped open that pocket-watch while cursing Cadence’s tardiness under her breath.
-That was when she saw him reflected in the glass of the watch.
+That was when she’d seen him reflected in the glass of the watch.

 Fair hair.
 Deep brown eyes and a prominent nose.
 He was very attractive.
 And it seemed as if he knew he was because he said to her as he fell into step beside her— “What’s a lovely bird like you doing here?”

 She had thought of him as no more than an annoyingly flirtatious stranger at the time so she had dismissed him a wave of her hand.
 “This bird is named Fortuna Romano, and I’m waiting for someone.”

 Usually, her surname alone made people skirt from her but—